rs-pro/rails_admin_settings/README.md

     {{year}} -> current year
     {{year|2013}} -> 2013 in 2013, 2013-2014 in 2014, etc

+Sanitized types sanitize before storing to DB and not on display for performance.
+Simple format types are stored in db as-is.

 ## Usage with Rails Admin

 Rails admin management for settings is supported out of the box